 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.

-- Each student is required to authorize a Solicitor General's Criminal Record Check before participating in a practicum involving children or vulnerable adults.
+- Each student is required to authorize a Ministry of Justice Criminal Record Check before participating in a practicum involving children or vulnerable adults.

 Under no circumstances will students be permitted to complete any practical work in a child care or school setting until NLC has received a clear Schedule B criminal record check with the Ministry of Justice.